 For an added bonus, join the throngs who spend mornings tubing the Yampa River.
 Local shops rent the tubs and can point you in the right direction and offer safety tips for bobbing down the city's waterway.
 Follow your soak with a gondola ride to the top of Mount Werner for brunch or lunch with a splendid view.
 A few miles away, Stagecoach State Park’s reservoir tempts water bugs with boating, jet-skiing and hard-fighting rainbow trout.

-Follow your river or hot spring soak with a gondola ride to the top of Mount Werner for brunch or lunch with a splendid view.
+Follow your river or hot spring soak with a gondola ride to the top of teamboat's Mount Werner for brunch or lunch with a splendid view.
 The Sunday brunch at Hazie’s has been called one of the top on-mountain dining experiences in North America by USA Today.
+Or head to the new eight-segment Steamboat Zipline Adventures on Rabbit Ears Pass, where Lake Catamount, Flat Tops Mountains and Yampa Valley views fight for attention as you zigzag down the mountainside.

 At the base of Steamboat Ski Resort, thrill seekers should check out the Coca-Cola Adventure Zone where they can embark on a ropes course, a climbing wall and a trampoline bungee jump.